Design & Implementation of Multi-Hazard Early Warning System(MHEWS) – New Concept

 1.2 Assessment Methodology

 The assessment employed a multi-layered methodological approach that integrated field-based observations, stakeholder engagement, and analytical review.
-From 23–27 March 2025, the mission conducted extensive stakeholder consultations through Key Informant Interviews (KIIs) with key actors, including sector ministries, government departments, and UN agencies.
-These consultations aimed to assess institutional capacity for implementing the EW4ALL pillar actions and interventions, and to understand existing strengths, gaps, and operational challenges.
+Conducted extensive stakeholder consultations through Key Informant Interviews (KIIs) with key actors, including sector ministries, government departments, and UN agencies.
+These consultations aimed to assess institutional capacity to implement the EW4ALL pillar actions and interventions and to understand existing strengths, gaps, and operational challenges.

-A series of physical visits were carried out to examine the operational readiness of the National Multi-Hazard Early Warning Center (NMHEWC).
-These visits focused on reviewing the center’s technical infrastructure—covering hardware, software systems, communication tools, databases, servers, data storage, internet connectivity, and the extent of digital partnerships with other institutions.
+A series of assessments was conducted to assess the operational readiness of the National Multi-Hazard Early Warning Center (NMHEWC).
+These visits focused on reviewing the center’s technical infrastructure, covering hardware, software systems, communication tools, databases, servers, data storage, internet connectivity, and the extent of digital partnerships with other institutions.
 This hands-on inspection provided critical insights into the technological and operational capabilities required for a fully functional multi-hazard early warning system.

 In parallel, the assessment conducted comprehensive desk reviews, including analysis of institutional websites, information disclosure policies, strategies, and NMHEWC’s products and services intended for end users.
 This review helped evaluate transparency, accessibility, and the maturity of existing early warning services.